-With the current rate of global temperature increase causing by humankind, there is an urgency for change in order to put a halt to the unsettling environment.
+With the current rate of global temperature increase caused by humankind, there is an urgency for change in order to put a halt to the unsettling environment.

 The year is 2035.
 The United Nations has declared it the International Year of Self-Sustenance (IYSS) dedicated to the Spirurinal movement—a group of people who domestically cultivate Spirulina and use their own urine as its essential nutrients.
 This method of cultivation is celebrated as the most resourceful, circular, and sustainable form of urban agriculture to date.